BohdanQQ/bereal-data-transform/README.md

 ## Run

 Only "working" subcommands are listed.
-Again, the program now panics at the end of execution + is heavily WIP.
 As input folder, specify your unzipped BeReal dump.

 ### Memories export

+**Disclaimer**: this command runs parallel conversions of images, it **will** eat up all your CPU cores' performance for a while!

     cargo r -- memories --help